RevenueCat/docs/docs/integrations/stripe-app.md

 ![Attributes](/images/7456cc9-0.1.5_0b72dd0786b62bfaa77f43e09c99dd3f.png "Attributes")

-The Attributes section allows you to view [subscriber attributes](/customers/subscriber-attributes) you have assigned to this customer.
+The Attributes section allows you to view [attributes](/customers/customer-attributes) you have assigned to this customer.

 ### Entitlements